 To draw this Grim Reaper with a Scythe step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
 You may find it easier to follow the step-by-step drawings below.
 The new lines in each step are shown in red, and each step is explained in the text below the photo, so you'll know exactly what to draw in each step.
 You may want to open the video in a new tab and use both drawing methods!
 Take your time and draw at your own pace.

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.

-Step 14: Using a pen or marker, carefully draw over the lines to make your boat drawing permanent.
-After inking, get rid of every pencil mark with an eraser.
+Step 16: Using a pen or marker, carefully draw over the lines to make your Grim Reaper drawing permanent.
+Take your time and be careful when you ink to avoid any accidents.
+After the ink dries, get rid of every pencil mark with an eraser.

 Final Step: Color your Grim Reaper drawing using colored pencils, markers or crayons!
 Use dark gray for the robe.
 Color lightly at first and slowly build up to the level of darkness that you like.
 Use black for the inside of the hood and sleeves and to create some shadows.
 Use brown and light brown for the scythe handle.
 Color the blade gray but leave the bottom edge and a couple of stripes in the middle blank for shine.
 Use yellow for the skeleton and gray for shadows.
 Don't forget to pause the video to draw at your own pace.